lanl/singularity-opac/README.md

 Note that the thermal radiation energy density `u = 1/c ThermalDistributionOfT` and the thermal radiation number density `n = 1/c ThermalNumberDistributionOfT`.

+Opacity variant constructors are specific to the opacity model being requested; consult the source code for individual opacities.

 Internally singularity-opac always uses CGS units, as in the above table.
 However, arbitrary units are supported through the units modifier, which accepts function argument inputs in the arbitrary unit system, and returns the result from the function in those same arbitrary units.
+For example, a gray absorption opacity in non-cgs units specified by `time_unit`, `mass_unit`, `length_unit`, and `temp_unit` conversion factors from code to CGS units (e.g. `mass_cgs = mass_unit * mass_code`) is created as

+    photons::Opacity noncgs_opacity = photons::NonCGSUnits<photons::Gray>(
+          photons::Gray(kappa), time_unit, mass_unit, length_unit, temp_unit);

 Note that neutrino opacity functions also include electron fraction and RadiationType species arguments.